lbxa/3900-project-eval/README.md

 Scalability Score: 4

 Strengths:
-- The project addresses a significant problem by helping children with speech disorders, which can have a profound impact on their developmental and social skills.
+- The project addresses a significant problem by leveraging AI and gamification to help children with speech issues.
+This could have a clear and important impact on child development and education, making it valuable to society.
-- The use of advanced technologies like AI, NLP, and gamification to create an engaging learning experience showcases innovation and has the potential to advance the field of educational technology.
+- The project has a solid foundation, given that the startup has already won awards and has a web-based MVP being tested.
+This indicates initial validation and feasibility.

 Weaknesses:
-- The project may face significant challenges in developing advanced speech recognition capabilities within the 10-week timeframe, especially for distinguishing subtle differences in children’s speech.
+- Developing Advanced Speech Recognition capabilities to a high degree of accuracy, particularly for nuanced differences such as "Rabbits" and "Wabbits," is highly challenging and might not be fully achievable within the given timeframe, especially by students.
-- Ensuring compliance with the Australian Privacy Act 1988 and best practices for data security adds an additional layer of complexity, potentially straining the project's scope and feasibility.
+- Ensuring compliance with Australian Privacy Act 1988 and implementing robust data minimization, encryption, and role-based access control may require significant expertise and could be a bottleneck in the project's completion.

 Suggestions for Improvement:
-- Narrow the scope of the project to focus primarily on one aspect, such as improving the speech recognition component or developing the mobile app interface.
-This could make it more feasible to achieve a polished product within the 10-week period.
+- Narrow the scope of the Advanced Speech Recognition feature.
+Focus initially on more achievable differentiation tasks, and stagger more complex recognitions into future iterations.
+This can make the goal more realistic within a 10-week period.
-- Engage with external experts or resources in speech pathology and AI to guide development and ensure the technical aspects of speech recognition are addressed efficiently.
-This could also involve looking into existing API solutions which can be integrated or adapted rather than developing from scratch.
+- Enhance feasibility by modularizing tasks and using off-the-shelf components where applicable.
+For example, use existing speech recognition APIs for baseline functionality and focus student efforts on custom augmentations and gamification features.
+- Strengthen the project by incorporating more detailed risk management and contingency plans, particularly around technical uncertainties like speech recognition capabilities and privacy compliance.
+This will help manage expectations and keep the project on track.

+Overall, the project holds promise due to its societal impact and potential for future scalability, but the scope, feasibility, and compliance aspects need fine-tuning to be realistically achievable within the given constraints.

 P63 - Enabling user-friendly access to an ML disease prediction tool Impact Score: 3
-Feasibility Score: 3
+Feasibility Score: 4
 Scalability Score: 4

 Strengths:
-- The project addresses the need for making advanced machine learning tools accessible to non-technical users, which is beneficial for researchers in bioinformatics and biomedical fields.
+- The project addresses a significant need by making a complex ML tool more accessible to non-technical users, which can democratize the use of advanced machine learning techniques in health research.
-- The use of existing codes like GridSearchCV and SHAP from the CRANK-MS framework can streamline the development process and allow the team to focus on the user interface.
+- Clearly defined technical requirements and a set goal make the project scope well understood and manageable.

 Weaknesses:
-- There is a risk of redundancy as similar user-friendly interfaces for machine learning already exist.
-The novelty and academic advancement of this project may be limited.
-- The complexity of integrating sophisticated machine learning tools into a seamless, user-friendly web interface could be highly challenging for a team of students within a 10-week timeframe.
+- The problem being addressed, while useful, is not novel and doesn’t contribute to substantial academic advancement.
+Similar user-friendly interfaces for ML tools already exist.
+- Dependency on the CRANK-MS framework means that students are not developing a new algorithm but rather creating a wrapper interface.
+This could limit the learning experience of creating sophisticated backend algorithms.

 Suggestions for Improvement:
-- Increase the project's novelty by incorporating unique features or functionalities that are not available in existing tools.
-This could include advanced visualization techniques or novel interaction methods.
-- Allocate significant time to planning and designing the user interface and experience.
-Given the high complexity, thorough initial research and prototyping can save time and potential issues later in the development phase.
+- Consider integrating some novel elements into the project, such as developing a more intuitive machine learning model selection process or automated hyperparameter tuning to push the envelope in both usability and innovation.
+- Ensure that the project includes comprehensive user testing phases with actual non-technical users to validate ease of use and utility, perhaps collaborating with a test group of researchers from another department.

 P64 - Quick Assist app prototype
 Impact Score: 4